The final abdication of the Florida Legislature | Editorial - NewsBreak

 The court has told the plaintiffs to file their maps by Monday, just before the Legislature is scheduled to capitulate to DeSantis and reveal its utter worthlessness to the courts, the state and the nation.

-The Sun Sentinel Editorial Board consists of Editorial Page Editor Steve Bousquet, Deputy Editorial Page Editor Dan Sweeney, and Editor-in-Chief Julie Anderson.
-Editorials are the opinion of the Board and written by one of its members or a designee.
-To contact us, email at letters@sun-sentinel.com .
+The Orlando Sentinel Editorial Board includes Editor-in-Chief Julie Anderson, Opinion Editor Krys Fluker, Viewpoints Editor Jay Reddick and El Sentinel Editor Jennifer Marcial Ocasio.
+The Sun Sentinel Editorial Board consists of Editorial Page Editor Steve Bousquet, Deputy Editorial Page Editor Dan Sweeney, and Anderson.
+To contact us, email at insight@orlando sentinel.com .

 Comments / 0